 If you are over Pension Credit age the government assumes you receive £1 per week for every £500 of capital you have above £10,000.
-Please note that retirement age for women is going up gradually from 60 to 65 so for both men and women the minimum age for this more generous treatment of capital is also increasing in stages from 60 to 65.
-For more information see changes to state pension age.
+Please note that Pension Credit age is going up - for more information see changes to state pension age.

 Since setting Council Tax Support schemes was placed into the hands of local authorities, some authorities in England have decided to change the thresholds over which your capital is taken into account.
-Some are now taking into account capital below £6000 for working age claimants.
-If this is the case for your authority you will see an extra row for 'CTS assumed income from capital'.
+Some are now taking into account capital below £6,000 for working age claimants.
+If this is the case we may ask you to enter your savings at a lower level.